 The inlet filter should be supported using the mounting band supplied rather than mounting directly to the suction port.

 Any excess silicone sealant should be removed.
 Silicone entering the machine can cause damage or failure.

-High temperature silicone sealant is recommended to be applied between the flexible inlet pipe and inlet during hose fixing.
+High temperature silicone sealant is recommended to be applied between the flexible inlet hose and cuff inlet during hose fixing.